Ronnessa/Ronnessa/README.md

 - I am ready for new challenges
 - If you want to talk I speak Polish and English

-## Skills
+## Tools and technologies

 - HTML
 - CSS
 - SASS
 - JavaScript
+- Bootstrap

-Currently learning React
+Currently learning: React